Dead or Alive 2

 REVIEW

 Dead or Alive 2 was originally released on October 19th, 1999 in Japan arcades, running on Sega's NAOMI arcade system.
-The arcade version features 12 playable characters, Story Mode and Time Attack.
-Survival Mode and Tag Battle could also be unlocked with a code via the service menu.
+The arcade version features 12 playable characters, with Story Mode and Time Attack available.
+Survival mode and Tag Battle can also be unlocked with a code using the arcade version's service menu.
 An update to the arcade version entitled DOA2: Millennium was later released in January 2000, making Survival and Tag mode available from the start and adding new school uniforms for Kasumi and Ayane.
 This would be the last arcade installment of DOA until the release of DOA5: Ultimate, thirteen years later.

 Tecmo and Team Ninja's second installment to DOA brings forward an innovative step in the 3D fighting genre (one that would later become one of the defining aspects of the series) - "Multi-tiered" stages.
 Arguably the main draw of DOA2 is the fact that the fighters have the ability to knock each other off of high areas / platforms, or slam their opponent straight through a guardrail or wall, only to continue fighting on a lower level.
-Although it's completely unrealistic to survive such a fall and continue fighting like nothing happened, the concept of multi-tiered stages offers some uniquely flashy gameplay... and something the fighting genre hasn't really seen thus far.
+Although it's completely unrealistic for a human to survive such a fall and continue fighting like nothing happened, the focus on stage interaction and multi-tiered stages distinguishes DOA2's gameplay, offering flash and excitement that other fighting games don't have.
 From smooth character models to impressively detailed backgrounds, DOA2's polished graphics engine also provides plenty of next-gen eye candy.
-And yes, the overly-exaggerated "bouncy boobs" effect has returned from the first game.
-One can't say it's not entertaining, at times.
+And yes, the humorously and impressively overly-exaggerated "bouncy boobs" effect has returned from the first game.
+One can't say it's not entertaining.
+I can respect a healthy looking female!
+Nothing wrong with that.

 Behind you Ayane! ...Kasumi is creepin' on ya.